 If there’s anyone that knows how to be comfortable, it’s my sister, Sofie.
 She’s always in the comfiest outfits and even has her workspace set up for maximum comfort while still being productive.
-I’ve actually stolen her setup to make my life easier too!
+I’ve actually stolen her set up to make my life easier too!
 Over the summer, she asked me to make her a crochet blanket with the Bernat Blanket yarn.
-Here is the super plush crochet blanket pattern I came up, fittingly called the Sofie Throw!
+Here is the super plush crochet blanket pattern I came up with, fittingly called the Sofie Throw!

 Sofie saw the Bernat Blanket yarn when she came with me to pick up some other things at JoAnn Fabrics and she immediately loved it.
 The yarn is 100% polyester so it’s easy to wash and dry in the machine, and it’s a #6 super bulky yarn.
 It’s super thick and plush so with a big hook, this works up very quickly.
 There are so many colors to choose from.
 Her room is very pink, so we went with a simple black and white and used a stitch pattern she also adored.
-Your local JoAnn usually only holds a few colors in stock but if you head on over to Bluprint, there are 52 colorways to choose from and you get an extra 30% off and free shipping if you’re a member!
+Your local JoAnn usually only holds a few colors in stock but if you head on over to Yarnspirations, you can find all the other colors too!

 For this crochet blanket pattern, my sister chose the Harlequin stitch.
 It’s the same stitch I used on my Fireworks Throw a few months ago and she loved it then.
 This stitch looks complicated but once you get the first couple of rows done, it’s just a matter of repeating it until you get your blanket to the right length.